-3. Curriculum-Based Achievement Tests

-Until 2012 UC was one of the few universities outside the Ivy League to require both curriculum-based achievement tests as well as nationally normed tests like the SAT and ACT.
-During the 1930s the College Board developed a series of multiple-choice tests to replace its older, written exams.
+3. Curriculum-based achievement tests: Until 2012, UC was one of the few universities outside the lvy League to require both curriculum-based achievement tests as well as nationally normed tests like the SAT and ACT.
+During the 1930s, the College Board developed a series of multiple-choice tests to replace its older, written exams.
 These later became known as the SAT IIs and are now officially called the SAT Subject Tests.
-They are hourlong assessments that measure mastery of college-preparatory subjects and are offered in 20 subject areas, like chemistry or literature.
+They are hour-long assessments that measure mastery of college-preparatory subjects and are offered in 20 subject areas, like chemistry or literature.

+A student may sit for up to three subject tests at a time at one flat rate.
 Though used primarily to assess students' present level of achievement rather than predict future performance, UC validity studies have long shown that performance on a battery of three achievement tests predicts student outcomes at least as well as SAT/ACT scores.

-In his 2001 speech to the American Council on Education, UC President Richard Atkinson argued that, as well as offering the same or better prediction, curriculum-based achievement tests were preferable to the SAT on educational grounds.
-Unbeknownst to Atkinson, BOARS had been moving independently to the same conclusion (Douglass, 2007, pp. 214-234; Pelfrey, 2012, pp. 115-138).
+In his 2001 speech to the American Council on Education, UC president Richard Atkinson argued that, as well as offering the same or better prediction, curriculum-based achievement tests were preferable to the SAT on educational grounds.
+Unbeknownst to Atkinson, BOARS had been moving independently to the same conclusion.
 Atkinson's speech triggered an extraordinary period of discussion, research, and policy development under BOARS chair Dorothy Perry.
 Among the products of this work were the holistic-review policy for admissions selection and the Top 4%/ELC policy for eligibility.